Vishnu Kant Shastri

 Vishnu Kant Shastri (2 May 1929 – 17 April 2005) was an Indian politician who served as the governor of Uttar Pradesh and Himachal Pradesh.
-He was also an academician, scholar, poet, philosopher, author, critic, orator, editor and administrator.
+He was also an academic, scholar, poet, philosopher, author, critic, orator, editor and administrator.

 Early life

 A native of Kolkata, Vishnu Kant Shastri completed his B.A.
 LLB and M.A. from the University of Calcutta and chose to become a lecturer in Hindi.
 After 41 years, he retired as Acharya of the Hindi department of the University of Calcutta in 1994, marking the end of his academic career.

 Politics

-Associated with Rashtriya Swayamsevak Sangh, he entered active politics and served as a member of the West Bengal Legislative Assembly in 1977.
+Associated with Rashtriya Swayamsevak Sangh, he entered active politics and served as a member of the West Bengal Legislative Assembly in 1977 from the Jorasanko Assembly constituency.
 He went on to become one of the founding members of the Bharatiya Janata Party in 1980 and a member of the Rajya Sabha in 1992.

 He was appointed Governor of Himachal Pradesh on 2 December 1999, serving until 23 November 2000 and, the following day, 24 November, was sworn in as Governor of Uttar Pradesh, where he served until 2004, less than a year before his death.